UltraCart/rest_api_v2_sdk_javascript/docs/WebhookApi.md

 let webhookOid = 56; // Number | The webhook oid to retrieve log summaries for. let opts = {
+  'requestId': "requestId_example", // String | Filter by request id
+  'beginDate': "beginDate_example", // String | Filter to deliveries on or after this date/time
+  'endDate': "endDate_example", // String | Filter to deliveries on or before this date/time
-  '_limit': 100, // Number | The maximum number of records to return on this one API call.
+  'status': "status_example", // String | Filter by HTTP status code 'success': true, // Boolean | Filter by success (true) or failure (false) 'event': "event_example", // String | Filter by an event name contained in the delivery 'orderId': "orderId_example", // String | Filter by an order id contained in the delivery 'request': "request_example", // String | Filter by text contained in the request payload 'duration': 56, // Number | Filter to deliveries that took at least this many milliseconds '_limit': 100, // Number | The maximum number of records to return on this one API call.
   '_offset': 0, // Number | Pagination of the record set.
 Offset is a zero based index.
   '_since': "_since_example" // String | Fetch log summaries that have been delivered since this date/time.